ozancatalorman/global-hackathon-v1-ozancatalorman/README.md

 ## 🧪 Known Issues (but hey, it was a 24-hour sprint)

 - Some agents occasionally forget who they are.
-- The CEO sometimes UNDER-explains because he just thinks he is always right.
+- The CEO sometimes over-explains because he just thinks he is always right.
 - Chat history sync might have its “Elephant” moments.
 - Toast notifications are sometimes shy.